-The right of the church to act in this capacity, as Christ's authorized agent, in bringing the bride into covenant agreement with Christ, is established by Christ in the Great Commission.
+The right of the church to act in this capacity, as Christ's authorized agent in bringing believers of like faith and order into covenant agreement with Christ, is established by Christ in the Great Commission.

-The historic definition of "Landmarkism" summarizes this Great Commission authority in the expression "scriptural authority emanates under God from a gospel church" in carrying out the Great Commission.
+The historic definition of Landmarkism summarizes this Great Commission authority in the expression "scriptural authority emanates under God from a gospel church" in carrying out the Great Commission.